Chintheche Inn is located on a lovely beach on Lake Malawi.

-There is a good sized swimming pool and a separate children's pool situated at the edge of the lawn area overlooking the beach.
-The beach itself is large, white and beautiful – dotted with the occasional rock and with loungers and thatched umbrellas for guest use.
+There is a good-sized swimming pool, with an adjoining shallow children's pool, situated at the edge of the lawn overlooking the beach.
+The beach itself is large, white and beautiful – dotted with the occasional rocks and with loungers and thatched umbrellas for guests to use.

-Chintheche is able to offer a good range of activities beyond the watersports and lake.
-Knowledgeable local guides are always on hand to lead birding walks in the area, to arrange visits to the local fishing villages.
+Chintheche is able to offer a good range of activities beyond the watersports and the lake.
+Knowledgeable local guides are always on hand to lead birding walks in the area and to arrange visits to the local fishing villages.
 There are also guided or unguided mountain biking trails and fishing trips with the local fishermen.
 The nearby Bandawe mission also provides a fascinating look into the country's colonial past.

 Ideal length of stay: We recommend up to 4 nights here for a relaxing beach stay.

-Directions: The inn is a four-hour drive from Lilongwe on fairly good roads, or you can charter a flight to the Dwangwa (Chintheche) airstrip which is about ten minutes drive.
+Directions: The inn is a four-hour drive from Lilongwe on fairly good roads, following the lakeshore, or you can charter a flight to the Dwangwa (Chintheche) airstrip which is about an hours drive from the lodge.

 Owner: Wilderness Safaris